The Alleged Car

 - Mike's Mitsubishi Galant on Mike And Molly becomes one in "Mike's Manifold Destiny".
 (Oddly, it never showed trouble before.)
 The engine loses power if the air conditioner is on (it later dies), there's a hole in the floor, the windows won't stay closed if the tape is removed from the switch, and the hazard lights don't work.
 And that's just in the teaser.

 - Serenity!
 The Firefly-class transport ship is hugely outdated by the timeframe of the story, but Serenity is a special example.
-When Mal bought her at a used ship lot, she was in such bad nick that she wasn't even capable of flight, nevermind space-worthy.
+When Mal bought her at a used ship lot, she was in such bad shape that she wasn't even capable of flight, nevermind space-worthy.
 However, as Kaylee once so eloquently put it, "it'll fool ya".

 - Mother, from My Mother The Car is a 1928 Porter, a fake equivalent of a Model T, and considered this trope by the neighborhood.

 - Brooklyn Nine-Nine: Jake admits he has a terrible car, but he loves it because he associates it with the first arrest he made after graduating from the academy.
 The sentimental value is (partly) why he takes his bet with Santiago so seriously.

 - Chet Kelly's junk-heap station wagon makes an appearance in the Emergency! episode "Firehouse Quintet".
 He tries to give the crew a lift to the gym for basketball tournament practice, but the car breaks down partway and the guys have to push it.